 A CCJ (County Court Judgement) is a court order which is issued against you when you fail to pay a debt owing to a creditor.
-The issuing of a CCJ is an instruction from the court for you to repay the debt owing to the third party.
-An example of this would be an unpaid bill where you ignore all reminders from your provider; after a while your creditor is likely to lose patience with you and this is when they apply for a court order.
+The issuing of a CCJ is an instruction from the court for you to repay the debt owed.
+An example of this would be an unpaid bill where you ignore all reminders from your provider.
+After a while, your creditor is likely to lose patience with you; this is when they apply for a court order.

 How will I know if I have a CCJ registered against me or my company?

 You can check your credit rating to see if any judgements have been made against you.
 Alternatively, you can search the Register of Judgements.
 On the register, there are details of any judgements made against you.
 This costs a small fee of £4 for a simple search.

 If you respond to the CCJ and pay off the balance in full, then it will be removed from your credit rating.
 However, if you ignore this, it may result in your creditor taking further action against you.

 How do I pay back the money owed?

 You must first complete the necessary forms if you are liable for the debt for which you have received a CCJ (N1 and N9A forms).
 There may be a monthly payment amount specified with the paperwork you receive, and if you are happy to pay that, you can start to do so.
 However, to negotiate a larger or smaller amount, you will need to get in touch with your creditor.